 You plan to meet up with a couple of friends you have not seen in a long time.

-You get to the restaurant where you agreed to meet, however there are no tables available.
-Your friend suggests going to the Bar and Grill across the street, where you used to drink.
+You get to the restaurant where you agreed to meet, however there are no outdoor tables available.
+Your friend suggests going to the open air Bar and Grill across the street, where you used to drink.
 Your other friends agree it will be fun.
 What do you do in this high-risk situation?

 Recognizing High-Risk Scenarios …